 Unpaid Internships and Course Credit

-As the Fisher College of Business does not give credit for internships (they are not a required part of our curriculum for graduation), having an employer require them to receive credit presents a challenge.
+The Fisher College of Business does not give credit for internships (they are not a required part of our curriculum for graduation).

 Employers who do not pay their interns should be conscious of unpaid Internships and the law.
 The Fair Labor Standards Act states the criteria that must be met by an employer if the intern is to be unpaid: